 Plato, more than any other philosopher, is constantly reminding us of the dangers of being human as well as the dangers of philosophy.
 Danger and safety, perhaps the most central terms of the Platonic dramas, become central because of Plato’s care for what we do and what we suffer.
 Through the drama of the Timaeus-Critias, Plato continues his care for the human condition.
 In the likely story of Timaeus, he concocts a bizarre yet healthy-minded dream about a world set straight by the will to order, a dream in which the world is saved from disorder and despair.
 In the vanity and ambition of Critias, he points to the diseases this will itself can contract.
 Shakespeare’s Ulysses supplies the most fitting last word on the strength and the weakness of the will to order: “O, when degree is shaked,/ Which is the ladder of all high designs,/ The enterprise is sick.”

+The Timaeus is available with translation, glossary, notes and an introduction by Dr. Kalkavage.
 This lecture was originally delivered in Annapolis on March 24, 2000.

 1. Other experiments in going beyond Socrates include the Eleatic stranger from the Sophist and Statesman, and the Athenian stranger from the Laws.